eoxhub-workspaces/documentation/applications/narrative_editor.md

 ## Reference Tutorial

-For detailed, visual step-by-step user instructions, please refer to:
+For a visual step-by-step guide, please refer to:
 ➡️ [An introduction to the Narrative Editor](https://scribehow.com/viewer/An_introduction_to_the_Narrative_Editor__dqQxKdApQ-uZv5YOkmgCYQ)

 ---

 ## Technical Details

-The Narrative Editor application provides collaborative editing, review, and approval of narratives before publication in the corresponding repository.
+The Narrative Editor provides collaborative editing, review, and approval of narratives before publication in the corresponding repository.
 It is based on [git-clerk](https://github.com/EOX-A/git-clerk)—an open-source content management system built on Git workflows with a user-friendly file-editing interface.

 Markdown files are organized into story blocks and, when needed, further divided into individual steps within each section.
 Rendered stories can be displayed in either a paginated format or scrollytelling mode.